By Unknown Lamer from Slashdot's still-breathing department

 years since the 2.8 release series, and fifteen years since wxWidgets 2.0.Read Replies (0)

-By timothy from Slashdot's easy-use-means-more-users department
+By Soulskill from Slashdot's not-as-dark-as-doom-3 department

-By timothy from Slashdot's will-never-amount-to-anything department
+By samzenpus from Slashdot's last-call department